 - Toast the spices, then add them and the vinegar, water, salt and sugar.
 Add the sliced onions and bring the mixture to a boil, then allow to cool, uncovered.

-- Bring a pot of salted water to a boil then add the fiddleheads and blanch for 1 minute.
-Remove the fiddleheads to an ice bath to chill, then drain and reserve.
+- Bring a pot of salted water to a boil then add the fiddleheads and blanch for 1.5 minutes.
+Remove the fiddleheads to a cold water bath immediately to stop cooking.
+Drain the fiddleheads well.

 - Afterwords, add the fiddleheads to the pickling liquid, weight down with a plate to keep them under the liquid and reserve until needed.
 The pickles will keep in the fridge until next season if they’re in a container with a tight fitting lid, always weighted down to keep them under the liquid.
 There should be as little air as possible too in the container, since any excess air can cause exposed fiddleheads to mold.